27 Helpful Banff Travel Tips to Know

 Consider Renting A Car for Banff

 Being in North America, your options for transport are limited.
-Most visitors to Banff will rent a car in Calgary, which is the easiest way to get around the moutnains.
-Renting a car for Banff ensures that you can get to where you want to go on your own schedule.
+Most visitors to Banff will rent a car in Calgary, which is the easiest way to get around the mountains.
+Renting a car for Banff ensures you can get to where you want to go on your own schedule.

 In Banff in the winter, it’s best to get a car with winter tires, so make sure to check with your car rental agency.
-Just because it’s winter and you’re renting a car in Alberta does not mean that the rental car agency will automatically outfit your rental car with the proper tires you need.
-If you rent a car in Calgary, they don’t know that you are driving into the mountains and need all wheel drive or winter tires.
+Just because it’s winter and you’re renting a car in Alberta does not mean the rental car agency will automatically outfit your car with the proper tires you need.
+If you rent a car in Calgary, they don’t know that you are driving into the mountains and need all-wheel drive or winter tires.

 Snow/winter tires are mandatory if you decide to drive from Alberta into BC or if you are driving the Icefields Parkway between November and April!
 You can see road conditions here, which are super helpful between November and late April.